ivanas93/prometheus-alert-tool/README.md

   - './rules.yml'
 ```

-To end the environment config only need declare how alerts will be sent and for whom.
+To end, the environment config only need declare how alerts will be sent and for whom.
 This is done into [alertmanager.yml](/alertmanager.yml)
 ```yml
 route: